 - care and services provided under the Aged Care Act 1997, call the Aged Care Quality and Safety Commission on 1800 951 822.

 If you are not sure who to contact, please contact us.
-We can work with the Aged Care Quality and Safety Commission to resolve your concerns.
+We will work with the Aged Care Quality and Safety Commission to resolve your concerns.

 Coronavirus (COVID-19) information for people with disability